sirMackk/reise/README.md

 ### What is all this about?

 While browsing the Internet, I stumbled upon a DNS tunneler.
 I never ran nor looked at the source code, but the idea stuck in my head as being pretty cool.
-Many months later it when I was teaching myself Python I got the idea that coding this idea would be a great exercise.
-I wasn't wrong - so far it has involved things like:
+Many months later when I was teaching myself Python I thought that coding this idea would be a great exercise.
+I wasn't wrong - so far it has involved awesome things like:

 1. Sockets
 2. Multithreading and queuing